psumranchit/aws-labs-serverless-html-form/README.md

 ## Step 3
 ### Go to AWS Console -> Amazon SES
- - Create identity and verify both Sender Address & Recipient Address you enter when deploying Cloudformation Stack from Step 1
+ - Create identity and verify both Sender Address & Recipient Address you entered when deploying Cloudformation Stack in Step 1